Journals & Databases

 - British Association for Counselling and Psychotherapy is the leading professional body for the counselling professions in the UK.

-- British Association for the Person Centred Approach is a professional association that promotes the person centred approach, developed by Dr. Carl Rogers.
+- The Person Centred Association (TCPA) is a professional association that promotes the person centred approach, developed by Dr. Carl Rogers.

 - The British Psychological Society oversee psychologists and the pratice of psychology in the UK.